W0811182/WorldFlags/README.txt

 Done creating seed data for flags catalogue now adding the seed initializer to the Program.cs file Testing app after adding seed data and changing Program.cs file

+2023-10-13

+--1158

+After reviewing what I have done so far and looking at the requirements on the rubric i have to still
+	-customize the layout of the pages
+	-link on the front page "here" links to the catalogue page as intended -search and filter functions for the catalogue page -make copyright year automatically updatable
+	-deploy to azure?

+Now linking the link on the front page to go to the catalogue view Link on home page now directs to flags catalogue

+using DateTime.now.year to maek the copyright year update automatically

+Now moving on to thinking of some ideas for the layout and testing some colours and fonts